Planet X Stealth Pro Carbon New Logo TT / Triathlon Frame

 |Front Mech Clamp Size (mm)||Braze on boss|

 |Wheels||650C.
 25mm tyres will just about fit, but we recommend 19 – 22mm for best performance|

 |A||Head Angle (°)||72||72|

 |B||Head Tube Length (mm)||95||115|

 Designed in collaboration with Dan Empfield, the renowned slowtwitch guru of 650 bike geometry, the 650 stealth comes with a 78 degree seat angle and is designed for smaller riders of around 5 foot 6 or less.
 This finally means that smaller riders can get a bike to fit them without the compromises and problems associated with 700c versions of small tri bikes.

 |Rider Height||Suggested Frame Size|

 All frame size recommendations are approximate.
 A good fit will also depend on the correct choice of stem length, correct bike set-up for the rider and riding style.

-Correct frame size choice can vary greatly with riders torso length.
+Correct frame size choice can vary greatly with riders' torso length.
 If you have longer legs and a shorter torso, go for a slightly shorter stem.
-If you think you are borderline between sizes and you have longer legs and a shorter torso, go for the smaller frame size.
-If you have shorter legs and a longer torso, go for the larger frame size to benefit from the extra top tube length.
+If you think you are borderline between sizes, and you have longer legs and a shorter torso, go for the smaller frame size.
+If you have shorter legs and a longer torso, go for the larger frame size to get the extra top tube length.